benatouba/nvim/README.md

 - The entry barrier can be quite high.
 If you are new to Vim, I recommend start you start with the vimtutor.
 Open neovim ``` nvim ``` and type ``` :Tutor ```.
 - Once you are familiar with vim movements and basic editing commands, you NEED to read [vim-galore](https://github.com/mhinz/vim-galore)
 - Start by only using it for basic tasks.
 Once you can move around, explore more functionality.
 Plugins are listed in [plugins.lua](lua/plugins.lua)
-- Have a look at the [command list](lua/nv-which-key/init.lua) and implement nvim-telescope to find and open files.
+- Have a look at the [command list](lua/base/which-key/init.lua) and implement nvim-telescope to find and open files.
 Once that is implemented, move on.
 - Explore the config and feel free to add/remove/change anything you want.

 # Some Keymaps
 - Get familiar with the usual vim keys.
-- Keymaps specific to this config can be found in [here](lua/nv-which-key/init.lua)
+- Keymaps specific to this config can be found in [here](lua/which-key/init.lua) and [here](lua/keymappings.lua).
 - The leader key (<space> for us) opens up a menu, that shows you some commands.
 - Some mappings are listed below but the source of truth will be the above mentioned file.